For a phone with so many great parts about it, why do we question its existence?

-Motorola has chosen to put "only" a 5-inch 720p (that's 293 ppi) AMOLED display in the Droid Ultra, and while everyone is busy yelling about how it's a failure because it isn't 1080p, the resolution is the one aspect that we don't have any issue with.
+Motorola has chosen to put "only" a 5-inch 720p (that's 293 ppi) AMOLED display in the Droid Ultra, and while everyone is busy yelling about how it's a failure because it isn't 1080p - like the HTC One for example, the resolution is the one aspect that we don't have any issue with.

 Like most AMOLED displays, the Droid Ultra's is too highly saturated with unrealistic colors and has trouble reproducing accurate whites and greys.
 While AMOLED vs. LCD is generally settled on personal preference, we think Motorola has gone too far pumping up the contrast here.
 There is also a particularly ugly issue of using the Ultra at the lowest brightness levels, which produce blacks and greys with a purple hue.

 Too highly saturated, with unrealistic colors and trouble reproducing accurate whites and greys.